 Only higher risk studies are reviewed by the Full IRB at a meeting.
 The deadlines only apply to those studies.
 Minimal risk studies can be submitted to the IRB office at any time.
 For questions regarding the risk-level of a study contact the IRB office.

-Deadlines for paper and electronic submissions are 4:30PM.
+Deadlines for electronic submissions are 4:30PM.

 Please note: If you are making an electronic submission, you must complete your department’s internal review process by the 4:30PM deadlines.